sijingzhangzsj0604/docs/docs/cloud/guides/product/how-to-monitor-your-gateway-instances.md

 ------------

-By default, API7 Cloud shows metrics for all gateway instances among all [Services](../../concepts/service.md) and their [APIs](../../concepts/api.md), which is a global view.
-Use the query filter if you want to see the metrics for a specific instance or a Service (even an API).
+By default, API7 Cloud shows metrics for all gateway instances among all [services](../../concepts/service.md) and their [routes](../../concepts/route.md), which is a global view.
+Use the query filter if you want to see the metrics for a specific instance or a service (even a route).

-You can use the instance and Service/API filters simultaneously to see the monitoring data for the specific Service/API in an instance.
+You can use the instance and service/route filters simultaneously to see the monitoring data for the specific service/route in an instance.

 Query Time Range
 ----------------